 Anything the orthodontist attaches to the teeth to move teeth or change the shape of your jaw.
-Examples include: rapid palatal expanders (RPE’s), herbst appliances, active plates, spring retainers.
+Examples include: rapid palatal expanders (RPE’s), Herbst appliances, active plates, spring retainers.

-Lower Lingual Arch Limited Braces Herbst Appliance Rapid Palatal Expaner
+Lower Lingual Arch Rapid Palatal Expander

 A metal wire that is attached to the brackets using A-ties or self-ligating brackets to move teeth.
 This wire can be bent and adjusted to achieve the proper alignment of the teeth.